mbmccoy/smtp_to_tcp/README.md

   1. Install Firefox.
   2. Go to Preferences -> Advanced -> Network and click on `Settings...`
-  3. Click on `Manual proxy configuration:` and (assuming you are using the default proxy settings) set the HTTP Proxy to `127.0.0.1` and Port to `9999`.
+  3. Click the radio button `Manual proxy configuration:` and set the HTTP Proxy to `127.0.0.1` and Port to `9999`.
 Leave the other boxes blank.
   4. Click `OK`.

 If everything works, you should be able to access the internet.
 Try [hacker news](http://news.ycombinator.com) or [reddit](http://www.reddit.com).

+**NOTE** Secure HTTPS connections will not be tunneled through your email.

 # Questions?